 This post may include affiliate links.
 Please see my disclosure.

 Elvis Fried Pickles are crunchy and tasty.
-You know Elvis was not only famous for his music, but his fried food.
-I can see why when it comes to these pickles.
+You know Elvis was not only famous for his music but his fried food.

 ELVIS FAMOUS FRIED PICKLES